-Updated December 2018 – to include new images and I’ve added in composite breads and bread sticks.
+Updated February 2019 – to include new images, plus composite breads and bread sticks.

 I’ve taken a little time to look into the myriad and diverse range of bread shapes that can be created.
 I’ve looked at the most commonly found ones that you can create with your own fair hands from a standard (or close to standard) bread dough.
 There are many more of course, but this list comprises those I think you’ll see or make most often.

 What I mean by ‘standard’ is that I am rather loosely lumping together all bread created with the basic flour-water-yeast-salt only combination and allowed to rise.
 Some of these will be made with doughs that have the addition of a little oil or maybe an egg, and they can be made with wid yeast, fresh or instant.
 These breads also need some (or a lot of) shaping by hand before a second prove.

 What I’ve left out: I have purposely kept out enriched breads that have a different combination such as a lot of extra oil or butter or an unusual method or prove, such as brioche or ciabatta (which is exceptionally wet and can just about be shaped into its traditional slipper form), filled breads and things like focaccia or schiaciatta (where oil is drizzled on top to purposely retard the rise and create a flatter bread).
 This is because they warrant separate coverage.
 I originally omitted grissini/bread sticks and composite breads – but I’ve just added these in (so they weren’t included in my original illustration, below).
 I’ve also omitted flat breads, as they’re mostly encompassed by a few shapes, usually (but not always) don’t contain yeast and there are so many different flat breads so I felt they also merited a separate category (and maybe a post) on their own.